nraynes/nraynes/README.md

 - 👋 Hi, I’m @nraynes
 - 👀 I’m interested in Full Stack Web Development, Software Engineering, Game Design, etc.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on any API or full stack project.
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me, (603) 303-4189

 <!---